WildDogOne/RSS/README.md

 - Security feed analysis:
   - Automatic IOC extraction
   - Sigma rule generation
-- Web interface for feed management and content viewing
+- Streamlit-based user interface
+- Configurable Ollama settings (URL and model)
 - Docker-based deployment

 ## Prerequisites

 - Docker and Docker Compose
-- Ollama installed and running locally (automatically installed in container)
+- Ollama installed and running with your preferred model (not included in container)

 ## Setup and Running